Universal Liouville action as a renormalized volume and its gradient flow: Universal Liouville action as renormalized volume

 goes to $0$ as $r\rightarrow1^-$ uniformly in $t$.

-Using the parameters of Proposition \ref{prop:finitevolume}, we can see that the $t$ derivatives of the functions $a_\O,a_{\O^*}$ in the proof of Proposition \ref{prop:finitevolume} agree as well up to order 2, so by the same argument we have that $\lim_{r\rightarrow 1^-} \partial_t V_1(r,0) = 0$.
+Using the parameters of Proposition \ref{prop:finitevolume}, we can see that the $t$ derivatives of the functions $a_\O,a_{\O^*}$ in the proof of Proposition \ref{prop:finitevolume} agree as well up to order 2, so by the same argument $\lim_{r\rightarrow 1^-} \delta V_1(r,t) = 0$.